 In some parts of Algeria, the security situation is hazardous, with specific areas extremely unsafe.
-It is advised that Algerians exercise increased caution due to terrorism.
+Travelers are advised to exercise increased caution due to terrorism.
 There is a moderate risk to personal safety and security because terrorists are likely to carry out attacks, including kidnappings, and civil disturbances sometimes occur throughout the country.
 Since February 2019, mass protests have occurred across Algeria, demanding immediate political reform.
 Travelers should avoid political gatherings and demonstrations and follow local advice.

-Terrorists are likely to try to carry out attacks in Algeria, including kidnappings.
+Terrorists are likely to try to carry out

+attacks in Algeria, including kidnappings.
 Terrorist attacks have focused on the Algerian state, but attacks could be indiscriminate and include foreigners.
 There's also a risk that lone actors could target foreigners.
-You should be vigilant of your surroundings and take additional security precautions, especially in the southern, Libyan, and Tunisian border areas, rural and mountainous regions of the north, and the Sahara.
+You should be vigilant of your surroundings and take additional security precautions, especially in the southern border areas with Libya and Tunisia, the rural and mountainous regions of the north, and the Sahara.

 Avoid traveling to rural areas within 50 km (31 miles) of the border with Tunisia and 250 km (155 miles) of Libya, Niger, Mali, and Mauritania due to terrorism and criminal activities, including kidnapping.
-Traveling within 30 km of the border with Tunisia in the provinces of Illizi and Ouargla and the Chaambi mountains area is not advised.
+Traveling within 30 km of the border with Tunisia in the provinces of Illizi and Ouargla, and the Chaambi mountains area, is not advised.